Get your COVID-19 vaccination or booster jab

 If you are contacted to book an appointment

-This will either be by letter, phone or text.
+This will either be by text, email, NHS App messages or letter.

 Do not respond to anybody who claims to be able to provide you with a vaccine for a payment.